45 Profiteers Fined - UrduPoint

 45 Profiteers Fined

-FAISALABAD, (UrduPoint / Pakistan Point News - 20th Jun, 2021 ) :Special price control magistrates on Sunday imposed Rs 81,000 as fine on 45 shopkeepers for profiteeringin various parts of the city.
+FAISALABAD, (UrduPoint / Pakistan Point News - 22nd Jun, 2021 ) :Special price control magistrates imposed fine on 45 shopkeepers on the charge of profiteering in various parts of Faisalabad on Tuesday.

-A spokesman for the local administration said that price control magistrates inspected 1025 shops in 58 markets and bazaars and found 45 shopkeepers involved in overcharging and imposed a fine of Rs 81,000 on them.
+A spokesman for the administration said that the magistrates inspected 1,016 shops in 61 markets and bazaars to check prices of various daily-use items.
+They found 45 shopkeepers involved in overcharging and profiteering and imposed Rs 77,000 fine on them.